zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ## The Difference Between Core Patterns and Anthrophic Patterns

-To compare the core architecture patterns from the diagram you provided ("Top 4 Agentic AI Architecture Design Patterns") with the patterns defined by Anthropic in the document "[Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents)," we need to analyze both sets of patterns in terms of their purpose, structure, and application.
+To compare the core architecture patterns ("Top 4 Agentic AI Architecture Design Patterns") with the patterns defined by Anthropic in the document "[Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents)," we need to analyze both sets of patterns in terms of their purpose, structure, and application.
 The diagram focuses on four agentic AI patterns: Reflection, Tool Use, Planning, and MultiAgent.
 Anthropic, on the other hand, describes a broader range of patterns, starting with foundational building blocks, moving to workflows, and then discussing autonomous agents.
 Let’s break this down systematically.

 ---

 ### Overview of the Two Sets of Patterns

-#### Diagram: Top 4 Agentic AI Architecture Design Patterns
+#### Core Architecture: Top 4 Agentic AI Architecture Design Patterns
 The diagram presents four patterns specifically for agentic AI systems, which are AI systems capable of autonomous decision-making and task execution:
 1. **Reflection Pattern**: The AI evaluates and refines its own output iteratively.
 2. **Tool Use Pattern**: The AI leverages external tools or information sources to enhance its capabilities.